puffinnate/100-days-of-code/log.md

 ### Day 1: June 23, 2017

 **Today's Progress**: I had family stuff to deal with so this is the day I could start properly.
-I'll continue the FCC map from 23.
+Today I've come to the 78th challenge of the FCC map from 23.

 **Thoughts:** I shoul try harder not to skip any day without coding.
 This habit is a bit hard to gain.

-**Hours Spent:**
+**Hours Spent:** 2.30